 These Vont Camping Lanterns have a collapsible brightness control so you can easily it to exactly what you want.
 These will keep your car well-lit, so you can read or relax without sitting in pitch-black darkness.

-Vont 2 Pack LED Camping Lantern, Super Bright Portable Survival Lanterns, Must Have During Hurricane, Emergency, Storms, Outages, Original Collapsible Camping Lights/Lamp (Incl.
-Batteries)
+Vont 2 Pack LED Camping Lantern, Super Bright Portable Survival Lanterns, Must Have During Hurricane, Emergency, Storms, Outages, Original Collapsible Camping Lights / Lamp (Batteries Included)

 Sleep with the Windows Slightly Open